20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.2.5 (2019-12-26) =

+* WC Bookings: Translate pending confirmation email
+* WC Bookings: Fix notice when adding a bookable product to the cart
+* Fix order emails not sent in the order language when processed from the order preview.

 = 1.2.4 (2019-11-14) =